If you’re a lover of mushrooms, then this list of chanterelle recipes will blow your mind.

 Add to that the chanterelles, sweet corn kernels, and cheese, and you’ll have a tasty, aromatic dish that’ll have people salivating from two houses away.

-You can whip up this five-ingredient (not including salt and pepper) meal in less than 30 minutes.
+You can whip up this five-ingredient meal in less than 30 minutes.

-The taste is a bit milder than some of the other options on the list, but it has all the flavor it needs between the butter, bacon, and beautiful chanterelles.
+The taste is a bit milder than some of the other options on the list, but it has all the flavor it needs between the butter, bacon, and beautiful chanterelle mushrooms.

 If you have someone in your family who’s a “steak-n-onions” person, this dish should really appeal to them.